HireDale/daleydose/home-window.md

 </p>

 ## **NOTES**
-- Access to the Daley Dose application requires an active subscription.
+- Access to the Daley Dose application requires an **active subscription**.
 - You must have a **Prescriber** role to create prescriptions.
 - See **About User Roles** for more information.
 - An **Administrator** or **Support** user can impose or remove a **Prescription Restriction** on a **Prescriber**.